anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/README.md

 -->

 ## Description
 This sample demonstrates side by side extension on Sales and Service Cloud for vehicle service scenario.
-Complete scenario details is mentioned in section - "Reference Scenario".
+Complete scenario details are mentioned in the section - [Reference Scenario](#reference-scenario).

 We have created external application- service and UI respectively.
 Service is developed using Node.js and is interacting with SAP Sales and Service cloud using SAP Cloud SDK.
 Service is deployed in BTP Kyma instance.
-UI is developed using SAP Build Apps which is no code low code tool.
+UI is developed using SAP Build Apps which is a no-code/low-code tool.
-External UI is embedded in Sales and Service Cloud via mashups
+External UI is embedded in Sales and Service Cloud via mashups.

 ## Key Features